230123-UTA-SH-Java-React-AWS/Team4Project1/README.md

 # Team 4 a.k.a "Work in Progress"

 ## Project 1 - Bank App
+User Stories:
+* The user should be able to register/login/logout
+* The user should be able to
+* The user can update profile information
+* The user can open new accounts
+* The user can create new transactions (deposits/withdrawals)
+* The user can transfer funds between accounts

+### Stack
 * PostgreSQL DB
 * HttpServer/JDBC
 * React/React Redux/Axios